🎉 Fan Zones

 Capitol Hill · Bar Cibo / Optimism

-Seattle's hippest hood — younger international crowd, craft cocktails, and screens at Optimism Brewing's vast taproom and Bar Cibo's Italian setup.
+Seattle's hippest hood — younger international crowd, and screens at Optimism Brewing's vast space and Bar Cibo's Italian setup.

 Ballard · Hi-Life / Conor Byrne